 - Fire-Forged Friends: In the miniseries, Strange and Major Grant become friends after Strange saves both their lives by creating cover with a magical mist.
 Before Grant showed a measure of contempt for magic.
 (In the book, the two start off on good terms after Strange saves Grant from imprisonment).

-- Officer and a Gentleman: He is very decidedly a man of honour, to the point of spending all his time behind enemy lines while in full uniform.
-Strange remarks, amused, on a conversation about how Wellington would have appreciated shapeshifting spies after Sir Walter says that Grant would not have liked to be a fox, that Grant would have been perfectly happy to be a fox so long as he could be a fox in a uniform.
+- Officer and a Gentleman: He is very decidedly a man of honour, to the point of spending all his time behind enemy lines while in full uniform (which he did in Real Life in Paris, for several weeks, passing it off as a US Army uniform).
+As Strange remarks, amused, during a conversation about how Wellington would have appreciated shapeshifting spies after Sir Walter says that Grant would not have liked to be a fox, that Grant would have been perfectly happy to be a fox so long as he could be a fox in a uniform.

 Jonathan Strange's manservant.